Hurricane Lee strengthens into ‘dangerous’ Category 5 storm

 Swells and rip currents expected as hurricane’s core set to move north of the Leeward Islands, Virgin Islands and Puerto Rico over the weekend.

-Hurricane Lee has built up its strength to become the first Category 5 storm of the Atlantic season, with areas in the north Caribbean bracing for swells and rip currents.
+Hurricane Lee has built up its strength to become the first Category 5 storm of the Atlantic season, with areas in the northern Caribbean bracing for swells and rip currents.

-Located about 1,135km (705 miles) east of the northern Leeward Islands, Lee had winds of up to 260km/h (160 miles per hour) and was moving west-northwest at 22km/h (14 miles per hour), according to the United States National Weather Service.
+Located about 1,015km (630 miles) east of the northern Leeward Islands on Friday morning, Lee had winds of up to 270km/h (165 miles per hour), according to the National Weather Service in the United States.

-“Lee has become a dangerous category 5 hurricane and further strengthening is forecast overnight,” the National Hurricane Center (NHC) said in its latest update late on Thursday.

-The hurricane’s core is expected to move north of the Leeward Islands, the Virgin Islands and Puerto Rico over the weekend and early next week, the NHC added.

-“Dangerous surf and life-threatening rip currents are likely in the northern Leeward Islands beginning Friday,” the tracker said, adding that such conditions will also affect Hispaniola, the Turks and Caicos, the Bahamas and Bermuda through the weekend.
+The swells are then expected to hit the British and US Virgin Islands, Puerto Rico, the island of Hispaniola, Turks and Caicos, Bahamas and Bermuda at the weekend.

+“These swells are likely to cause life-threatening surf and rip current conditions.
+Dangerous surf and rip currents are expected to begin along most of the US East Coast beginning Sunday,” the agency said.

-The storm was expected to remain a major hurricane into next week and was expected to slow down “considerably“ over the southwestern Atlantic, according to the NHC.
+The storm was expected to remain a major hurricane into next week before slowing down “considerably“ over the southwestern Atlantic, according to the NHC.

-Hurricane #Lee Advisory 11: Lee Becomes a Category 5 Hurricane.
-Dangerous Beach Conditions Expected to Develop Around the Western Atlantic Through Early Next Week. https://t.co/tW4KeGe9uJ
+5 am AST – Hurricane #Lee is a powerful category 5 hurricane.
+Here are the Key Messages.
+Visit https://t.co/tW4KeGe9uJ for details. pic.twitter.com/wERUw5oN5x

 — National Hurricane Center (@NHC_Atlantic) September 8, 2023

-US President Joe Biden on Thursday was given the hurricane’s latest trajectory and details of preparations under way by the US Federal Emergency Management Agency, which deployed unidentified assets to Puerto Rico and the US Virgin Islands, according to the White House.
+US President Joe Biden on Thursday was given the hurricane’s latest trajectory and details of preparations under way by the US Federal Emergency Management Agency (FEMA).

+FEMA deployed unidentified assets to Puerto Rico and the US Virgin Islands, according to the White House.

 “We will see waves between 10 and 15 feet [three and five metres], so we don’t want anyone on the beaches,” said Ernesto Morales of the National Weather Service in San Juan, Puerto Rico.